jvaubourg/puppetlabs-nginxpack/README.md

 ####IPv6/IPv4 proxy

-You have a website not available in IPv6 and you cannot have IPv6 on its machine.
-A way to solving this problem is to create a proxy that listens with IPv6 and have also an IPv4 address to contact the remote website:
+You own a website not available in IPv6 and you cannot have an IPv6 address on its machine.
+A way to solving this problem is to create a proxy on a dual-stack machine (listening on IPv6 to accept incoming requests and listening on IPv4 to contact the remote webserver):

     nginxpack::vhost::proxy { 'webapp':
-      domains   => [ 'ip6.example.com' ],
+      domains   => [ 'example.com' ],
-      to_domain => 'example.com',
+      to_domain => 'ip4.example.com',
+      ipv4      => false,
     }

+DNS configuration:

+    example.com
+        AAAA proxy
+        A    webserver
+    ip4.example.com
+        A    webserver

-This trick could also be used with the reverse case.
+This trick could also be used in the opposite case.

 ##Limitations

-This module is **only available for Debian**.
+This module is **only available for Debian-like**.

 Tests are made with:

-* Debian Wheezy
+* Debian Wheezy 7.1
 * Puppet 3.2.4
+* Nginx 1.2.1
+* PHP 5.4.4

 This does not mean that this module can't be used with other versions but I have no idea about the compatibility.